 |digital content not supplied on tangible medium (downloads etc)||14 days after the day on which the contract was made (unless you asked for the download to be started within this period, you knew they would lose your right to cancel and the trader provided this information as part of the contract confirmation)|

-If the trader does not provide you with information on your cancellation rights, the cancellation period can be extended by up to 12 months depending on if / when the information was provided.
+If the trader does not provide you with information on your cancellation rights, the cancellation period can be extended by up to 12 months depending on when / whether the information was provided.

 You have the right to withdraw an offer to make a contract or cancel a contract during the cancellation period by informing the trader of your intentions.
 You can use the cancellation form provided by the trader if you wish.
 You are entitled to a refund of all payments including payment for, or equivalent to, the cost of basic delivery.
-This should be within 14 days or if you are returning goods, 14 days from when the trader received the goods back from you.
+If you choose delivery arrangements that are more expensive than the basic type, you will not get a refund for this.
+A refund should be given within 14 days, or if you are returning goods, 14 days from when the trader received the goods back from you.
 If you can provide evidence to show that you returned the goods, you can obtain your refund earlier.
 The trader must collect the goods after cancellation if they agreed to do so, otherwise you are responsible for returning them within 14 days of cancellation.
 Unless the trader has agreed to pay the return costs, you must do so but the trader is required to inform you of this.
 The trader is not allowed to charge you a cancellation fee.

 You are entitled to check the goods to make sure you are happy with their nature, characteristics and function but if the trader believes you have used them more than was necessary to decide if they were suitable, they may be able to claim compensation from you up to the contract price.
 For example, taking a toaster out of its box and testing it.
 Try to treat goods like you would in a shop.
 How would you inspect them in a shop before you bought them?